chemlab/chemlab/docs/graphics.rst

 .. image:: _static/graphics_triangle.png
 	   :width: 600px

-If you pass 6 vertices/normals/colors, he will display 2 triangles and so on.
-As a sidenote, he is very efficient and in fact :py:class:`chemlab.graphics.renderers.TriangleRenderer` is used as a backend for a lot of other renderers such as :py:class:`~chemlab.graphics.renderers.SphereRenderer` and
+If you pass 6 vertices/normals/colors, it will display 2 triangles and so on.
+As a sidenote, it is very efficient and in fact :py:class:`chemlab.graphics.renderers.TriangleRenderer` is used as a backend for a lot of other renderers such as :py:class:`~chemlab.graphics.renderers.SphereRenderer` and